ODSIF Intelligence Made Easy

 RA (or CRI)

-RA value is the property of light to reproduce colors from the material or things on which light falls.
-The smaller the RA value, the poorer the light for reproducing colors from the material or things on which the light falls.
+RA value is the ability of light to reproduce colors from the material or objects that the light falls on.
+The lower the RA value, the poorer the light is at reproducing colors from the material or objects that the light falls on.

 An old-fashioned incandescent bulb and a halogen bulb have an RA value close to 100, which is the optimal color rendering.
-A light bulb contains all light colors and can therefore reproduce all colors.
-In a color television where all colors are made of Red, Green and Blue, all colors can be created, but since these colors are all created by only the three LED primary colors, they cannot reproduce all colors to which the light falls.
-Therefore, a white light created by these three LED primer colors will typically have a very low RA value or down to around 20.
+An incandescent bulb contains all light colors and can therefore reproduce all colors.
+In a color television, where all colors are formed from red, green, and blue, all colors can be created, but since these colors are all created from only the three basic LED colors, they cannot reproduce all colors that light falls on.
+Therefore, a white light created from these three basic LED colors will typically have a very low RA value, or as low as around 20.

 Lumens